The Role of Buy-Sell Life Insurance in Business Continuity

 How a Life-Insurance-Funded Buy-Sell Agreement Works

-The “best” structure depends on how your business is owned and what your attorney recommends, but there are a few common approaches.
-In a cross-purchase arrangement, the remaining owners buy the departing owner’s shares.
-In an entity purchase (often called a redemption plan), the business itself buys back the shares and redistributes ownership among the remaining owners.
+The best structure depends on how your business is owned and what your attorney recommends.
+In a cross-purchase arrangement, the remaining owners buy the departing owner’s shares — each owner holds life insurance policies on the others and receives the death benefit to fund the purchase.
+In an entity purchase (often called a redemption plan), the business itself buys back the shares.
 Some businesses use a hybrid approach, especially when there are multiple owners or when ownership percentages change over time.

 Valuation: The Part Most Businesses Get Wrong

 A buy-sell agreement must clearly define how ownership will be valued.
-If valuation is vague, it becomes a negotiation during a crisis—and that’s when conflict tends to appear.
-Good agreements define a valuation method (or a formula), specify how often the value is reviewed, and explain what happens if owners disagree.
+If valuation is vague, it becomes a negotiation during a crisis — and that is when conflict tends to appear.
+Good agreements define a valuation method or formula, specify how often the value is reviewed, and explain what happens if owners disagree.

-A practical way to manage this is to schedule an annual “risk admin” check-in: confirm ownership percentages, confirm buy-sell terms still match the business, and confirm coverage amounts still align with valuation.
-When businesses do that consistently, the plan remains reliable.
+A practical way to manage valuation is to schedule an annual “risk admin” check-in: confirm ownership percentages, confirm buy-sell terms still match the business, and confirm coverage amounts still align with current valuation.
+When businesses do that consistently, the plan remains reliable and coverage stays appropriately sized.

 What Can Happen Without a Funded Buy-Sell Plan